samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 ```

 ### Network Capacity for NB-IoT and LoRaWAN
-- The average NB-IoT rate decreases linearly with the number of devices, while it drops drastically beyond 1000 devices for LoRaWAN
+- The average rate decreases linearly with the number of devices for NB-IoT, while it drastically drops beyond 1000 devices for LoRaWAN

 \begin{figure}
 	\centering